heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/PRESENTATION.md

 theme: gaia
 size: 16:9
 paginate: true
-author: L. Delafontaine and H. Louis, with the help of AI tools
+author: L. Delafontaine and H. Louis, with the help of GitHub Copilot
 title: HEIG-VD DAI Course - Define an application protocol
 description: Define an application protocol for the DAI course at HEIG-VD, Switzerland
 url: https://heig-vd-dai-course.github.io/heig-vd-dai-course/11-define-an-application-protocol/